University Catalog

 EE 3140.
 JUNIOR PROJECT LABORATORY.
 1 Hour.

 Introduction to electrical engineering design concepts and strategies.
 Students must complete semester long projects from the areas of sensors, analog, digital, and mixed signal circuits, modules, and systems.
 Students are expected to use knowledge and skills previously obtained from lecture and laboratory courses (electronics, digital logic and microprocessors, and circuit analysis II) to complete their projects.
 The project must be well planned with clear performance objectives and constraints.
 Students are expected to show competency in technical writing and presentation.
-Prerequisite: Grade of C or better in EE 2403, EE 2441.
+Prerequisite: Must be in the professional EE program.
+Grade of C or better in EE 2403, EE 2441.
 Prerequisite or concurrent enrollment: EE 3446.

 EE 3240.
 JUNIOR PROJECT LABORATORY.
 2 Hours.

-Introduction to electrical engineering design concepts and strategies, engineering ethics, and safety.
+Introduction to electrical engineering design concepts and strategies, engineering ethics, professional responsibility and safety.
 Students must complete semester long projects from the areas of sensors, analog, digital, and mixed signal circuits, modules, and systems.
 Students are expected to use knowledge and skills previously obtained from lecture and laboratory courses to complete their projects.
-The project must be well planned with clear performance objectives, constraints, timeline, and deliverables.
+The project must be well planned with clear performance objectives, specifications, consideration of constraints, timeline, public health, accessibility and environmental impact.
 Students are expected to show competency in technical writing and presentation.
 Prerequisite: Must be in the professional EE program and Grade of C or better in each of the following: EE 2303, EE 2341, and EE 3346 (or concurrent enrollment).

 EE 3301.
 COMPUTER SOLUTIONS AND CODING FOR ELECTRICAL ENGINEERING.
 3 Hours.